Condor Design

 The implementation layer is responsible for using the backend to create the numerical functions needed to evaluate model and call any solvers as needed.

-the Options can be considered model inputs that make sense to have a default.
+The Options can be considered model inputs that make sense to have a default.
 They are also intended to be inputs that don’t define the mathematical meaning of the model.

 The backend